deathtothecorporation/plunder-docs/sire/intro.md

 `TRUE` is represented as the nat `1`, while `FALSE` is the nat `0`.

 The `=?=` operation here is an assertion.
 It is often used for "unit testing".
-It takes two arguments and crashes if they are not equal, otherwise it evaluates without issue (it technically it takes a third argument, a continuation - the remainder of the program).
+It takes two arguments and crashes if they are not equal, otherwise it evaluates without issue.

 ```sire
 =?= 1 TRUE